wp-plugins/woocommerce-multiple-addresses/README.txt

 Ensure you have WooCommerce plugin installed and activated.

 1. Download the plugin file to your computer and unzip it
-2. Using FTP software, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s wp-content/plugins/ directory.
+2. Using FTP software, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation's wp-content/plugins/ directory.
 3. Activate the plugin from the Plugins menu within the WordPress admin.

 == Screenshots ==